teracyhq/dev/docs/nodejs_dev_guide.rst

 ..  note::

-    The video is not really up to date with current teracy-dev v0.5.0, you will understand the similar worlflow and the result, though.
+    The video is not really up to date with current teracy-dev v0.5.0, you will see the similar worlflow and the result, though.